There is one thing you need to do to STOP Bedtime Battles (and Bluey can tell you)

 2️⃣ Penguins (to get them to shower):

-To get them wet and into the bath or shower, he tempts them with a game of "penguins" (ok, so pouring water on the floor and sliding on it, isnt exactly what I would do, but the idea is simple: entice your small human to get into the bath: bubbles, bathbombs, toys).
+To get them wet and into the bath or shower, he tempts them with a game of "penguins" (ok, so pouring water on the floor and sliding on it, isnt exactly what I would do, but the idea is simple: entice your small human to get into the bath: bubbles, bathbombs, toys - you get the picture;).

 3️⃣ Tactical Wee (to get them to use the loo and brush teeth):